 Thinktank Science Museum

 Let’s face it, kids love science.
-Birmingham’s Thinktank museum, conveniently situated in the city centre is an award winning museum which celebrates all things scientific – with a local twist.
-Take the Spitfire exhibition for example, its innovation key in World War II and its lasting effect on the city of Birmingham.
-Here you’ll also find exhibitions on the industrial heritage of Birmingham plus a planetarium, galleries and interactive displays on marine worlds, natural sciences and future medical advancements.
+Birmingham’s Thinktank, conveniently situated in the city centre, is an award-winning museum that celebrates all things scientific – with a local twist.
+Take the Spitfire exhibition for example, which explores the aircraft’s part in World War II and its lasting effect on the city of Birmingham.
+Here, you’ll also find exhibitions on the industrial heritage of Birmingham plus a planetarium, galleries and interactive displays on marine worlds, natural sciences and future medical advancements.

 Cocks Moors Woods Leisure Centre

-One of the largest leisure centres in Birmingham; Cocks Moors Woods is a great way to keep the kids happy.
-Sporting a swimming pool with a wave machine, plus a 50 meter flume and baby pool, all ages are catered for here.
+One of the largest leisure centres in Birmingham, Cocks Moors Woods is a great way to keep the kids happy.
+Sporting a swimming pool with a wave machine, plus a 50-metre flume and baby pool, the centre caters for all ages.
 For the teens and young adults in the family, gym classes are also available.
-During seasonal periods the leisure centre also hosts special events including roller discos and pool parties.
+During seasonal periods the leisure centre also hosts special events such as roller discos and pool parties.

 Lickey Hills Country Park

 For the explorers in the family, look no further than the Lickey Hills.
-Located in Rednal on the southern edge of Birmingham, this country park boasts 524 acres of unspoilt land.
-This certified country park has a Green Flag Award and is home to an array of wildlife including lizards, grass snakes and a range of birds including warblers and robins.
+Located in Rednal on the southern edge of Birmingham, this country park boasts 212 hectares of unspoilt land.
+This certified country park has a Green Flag Award and is home to wildlife including lizards, grass snakes and a range of birds.
 If exploring has tired the kids out, head for the park’s café adjacent to the car parks.